 Cricket Hill Garden

-Notable characteristics: Cultivar description 1909 American Peony Society registration: "Strong, rose like fragrance.
+"Strong, rose like fragrance.
 Very large.
 White with a creamy suffusion in depths, crimson streaks on outside of guard petals, and occasionally a few faint crimson edges in center; free-flowering.
 Strong stems.
-Good dark green foliage with green veins.
-Immense, shaggy, rather flat flowers with a deep, funnel-like center and enormous wide-spreading petals.
-Requires time to do its best, but is generally considered one of the finest varieties."
+Good dark green foliage with green veins... is generally considered one of the finest varieties."

 Cultivar group, hybridizer and year introduced: Lactiflora, Kelway's Nursery (UK), 1909.

 Growth habit and size at maturity: Grows to 2.5' tall and 3' wide.
-Requires support in the landscape.
+May require some support when flowers are fully open.
 Ideal for the cutting garden.

 Flower form and size: Full double, 5" and upward facing.
 Excellent variety for cut flowers.